scrive/nix-workshop/code/04-derivations/03-fibonacci.md

 This has a consequence in caching Nix dependencies.
 Not knowing `fib(0)` to `fib(3)` are actually input to `fib(4)`, it would be difficult to properly cache these dependencies to Cachix.

-This is part of the reason why caching Nix dependencies in Kontrakcja can be tricky.
-There are many evaluation-time dependencies in libraries like Haskell.nix that cannot be properly cached.

 ## Import From Derivation